 When it comes to making a foolproof flaky pie crust, it’s not just about the recipe but learning a bit how and why with each step.
 In other words let’s nerd out a bit on the science behind making a flaky pie crust.

-What Tools Do I Need To Make a Foolproof Flaky Pie Crust?
+What Tools Do I Need To Make This Easy Homeamde Flaky Pie Crust?

 Believe it or not, you don’t need much.
 You can make a pie crust in a food processor or as I am going to show you by hand in a bowl.